 On average, the Re Vera review process will take approximately two weeks, but can take up to 30 days, from the point you receive confirmation of payment and release, which must be submitted by your Deposit, Official Documentation, & Re Vera Initiation Deadline.
 We encourage you to initiate this process as soon as possible so that you do not run into any delays that could negatively affect your program start.

 All programs begin with a pre-term orientation.
-The One-Year accelerated MBA and Johnson Cornell Tech MBA programs begin in May.
+The Johnson Cornell Tech MBA program begins in May.
 The Two-Year MBA program begins in August.

 Register for admitted student events

-Admitted and incoming Two-Year MBA students should register to attend Destination Johnson, and One-Year MBA students should register for Accelerate Johnson.
-These events will welcome you to the Johnson community and give you the opportunity to interact with current students and faculty and learn more about how you’ll fit into our full-time programs.
+Admitted and incoming Two-Year MBA students should register to attend Destination Johnson.
+This event will welcome you to the Johnson community and give you the opportunity to interact with current students and faculty and learn more about how you’ll fit into our full-time MBA programs.

 Review the New Student Website and Guide